teamhava/terraform-provider-hava/docs/index.md

 Setting the attribute directly takes precedence over the environment variable, but using the environment variable is considered more secure as it will not be commited to source control.

-Details on how to get an API token can be found in the (Hava developer documentation)[https://developer.hava.io/api/authentication].
+Details on how to get an API token can be found in the [Hava developer documentation](https://developer.hava.io/api/authentication).

 ## Example Usage
 ```tf